startupcommando/angular-local-json-generator/README.md

 ## Getting Started

 The module can generate array of values and objects.
-It allows unlimited depth of nesting.
+It allows unlimited levels of nesting.

 The module has 3 methods: